-Self-Clinging / Self-Climbing Plants ("Stem Root Climbers" and "Stickers") such as ivy or Virginia creeper are plants that are capable of climbing walls without the use of growth/climbing supports (see growth type), though some guiding support can be helpful during the establishment period.
-These plants are used, for example, as an inexpensive way to hide or prevent graffiti.
-Usually, the clinging aerial rootlets (tendrils) are formed only once during the growth of young shoots; with increasing girth growth they tear off so that the plant is connected to the wall only ever by their young shoots...it is then ideal to install a few horizontal wire ropes, especially for old, large plants, to prevent them from collapsing (securing the main scaffold).
-Climbing aids are also often indispensable for bringing them 'into shape.'
+Self-clingers / self-climbers can, as you might expect, climb up walls and objects by themselves.
+Plants like ivy or Virginia creeper ~ due to their adhesive pads (suction cup feet) ~ are able to climb walls without the use of trellis elements (see growth type), though some guiding support can be helpful as the plant is getting established.
+These plants can be a great and inexpensive way to hide or prevent graffiti.
+Usually, the clinging aerial rootlets (tendrils) are formed only once during the growth of young shoots; with increasing girth growth they tear off so that the plant is connected to the wall only ever by their young shoots... it is then ideal to install a few horizontal wire ropes, especially for old, large plants, to prevent them from collapsing (securing the main scaffold).
+Climbing aids are also indispensable for bringing them into the desired forms.

-Self-climbers usually climb with adhesive roots or adhesive feet / pads.
+Self-climbers usually scale a surface with adhesive roots or pads.
 The adhesive capability can be very different depending on the plant species and the climbing surface.
-The most well-known self-climbers are ivy-- an evergreen... wild vine (Boston ivy/Japanese creeper), then Virginia creeper and climbing hydrangea-- all three with beautiful autumn colouring.
-Less known in Central Germany are: the trumpet vine, the rather slow growing winter creeper and the annual 'long-bloomers' in the family cobaea scandent (cup and saucer vines).
-In the starting phase, wild vine adheres the best.
+The most well-known self-climber is ivy (an evergreen), followed closely by wild vine (Boston ivy/Japanese creeper), then Virginia creeper (Engelmannii) and climbing hydrangea-- all three with beautiful autumn colouring.
+Less known are the trumpet vine, the rather slow-growing winter creeper, and annuals in the family cobaea scandent (cup and saucer vines).
+In the establishment phase, wild vine adheres the best.

-Self-climbers initially develop an irrational line.
-For environmentalists this can be delightful, but for planners, perhaps disturbing, especially since the wall vegetation usually inevitably leads to a full greening with "green fur."
-Depending on the plant species, size of the façade, and the plant density, this condition will be reached after 5 to 20 years.
-Roof surfaces and drainage should be kept clear; otherwise, structural damage may occur.
-By limiting growth, however, it is possible to intervene in the design, and work towards a partial greening.
-This creates a real façade design with exciting contrasts!
+Self-climbers initially grow in lines that may seem irrational.
+For nature lovers~ a delight... for planners and architects~ rather disconcerting, especially since it inevitably leads to a green wall carpet.
+Depending on the plant species, size of the facade, and the plant density, this full greening will be reached after 5 to 20 years.
+Roof surfaces and drainage should be kept clear to avoid any possible structural damage.
+The growth of the plant can be directed and contained to avoid covering the facade completely (see partial greening).
+This creates a real facade design with exciting contrasts!
 The non-green areas can be clearly and geometrically separated, or their boundaries can remain amorphous and unintentional.
 The best growth inhibitor is regular cutting, but cornices and vertical wall offsets can also act as natural boundaries.

-Self-climbers usually don't need any climbing aids in the initial establishment phase, but a pressing or braiding (interweaving) aid can be useful.
-Fixing points made of beeswax modeling clay (e.g. company "Stockmar") can function as a starting aid.
-The adhesive organs of the plants are usually formed only once during the growth of a young shoot and tear off once the plant grows thicker.
-So, the whole plant is then only connected to the wall through the young shoots.
-Even storms can later lead to mat-like detachment of the wall vegetation.
-Here too ropes can prevent this.
+Self-climbers usually don't need any climbing aids in the initial establishment phase, but a pressing or braiding aid can be useful.
+With beeswax-based modeling clay/paste (or something similar), you can attach the first shoots.
+Adhesive organs form only on young shoots; that means they will only form once during the growth of a young shoot and fall off once the plant grows thicker.
+The whole plant is then only connected to the wall via these young shoots and their suckers.
+Storms have been known to rip the whole plant-mat off in one swoop.
+Wire ropes can be a great help here, holding the vegetation in place.
 Each plant portrait gives you an overview and diagram, in which the more or less suitable cable systems are marked in colour.

-Wire rope systems with medium to large "meshes," i.e. approx. 1 m x 1 m, are suitable for the starting phase, as a pressing aid.
+Wire rope systems with medium to large 'meshes,' i.e. 1m x 1m, are suitable for the starting phase as a pressing aid.
 Single transverse or vertical ropes, which are often attached later, are sufficient as fall protection.
-Optimal wire rope systems are the 8000 and 9000 series, which cover both functions.
-Often an easy construction design suffices; for larger fields, medium, or even heavy, are better.
+Optimal wire rope systems are the 8000 and 9000 series, which fulfill both functions.
+Often an easy construction design suffices; for larger fields, medium, or even heavy systems are better.

-Wire rope systems that are rather "densely-meshed" and therefore more expensive, are only "conditionally suitable."
+Wire rope systems that are finely 'meshed' and therefore more expensive, are only suitable in certain conditions.
 They are, however, sometimes used as a braiding aid, e.g., on carports or when self-climbers do not want to stick to the wall.
 Systems that are too low or too high, which then do not harmonise with the growth height of the climbing plant, are also not optimal.

 Wire rope arrangements with only short wire rope lengths are usually not suitable.
 With cables that are too short, the plant will not be able to cope with the plant's growth, except perhaps with potted plants.
-Tightly arranged "dense" (closely arranged) cable systems are not necessary and are too expensive.
+Finely meshed cable system (those with multiple ropes arranged closely together) are not necessary and are too expensive.

-When choosing suitable plants, their appearance in winter also plays a role.
-"Winter" in a Central European climate lasts 5 - 6 months and is therefore almost half of the year!
-After the leaves fall, the branches, twigs, and the adhesive organs of the climbing plants become visible.
-But, unlike trellis-led plants, this sight is not always an asset to the façade.
-The adhesive organs leave traces (marks) on the wall when the facade vegetation is trimmed or removed.
-Details can be found by clicking on the climbing plants profiles.
+When choosing your plants, their appearance in winter also factors in.
+Winter in a Central European climate lasts 5-6 months -- almost half of the year!
+After leaf-fall, the branches, twigs, and adhesive organs of a self-climbing plant become visible.
+But, unlike trellised plants, this sight is not always an asset to the facade.
+The adhesive organs (roots and suckers) leave marks on the wall when the vegetation is pruned or permanently removed, and they can be quite tricky to remove.
+Learn more under our individual plant profiles.